nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Semi-regular notes taken during my software developer journey.

+## Thursday 9-Feb-2023

+Completed a java code challenge, this time using a Queue data structure.
+Although I was unable to complete requirements of the technical interview, the diagram had good basic logic and required few edits to make it a good resource for writing pseudocode and actual Java code.
+Once I wrote Java code, about 4 lines of code needed to be *removed*, and there was only one small bug in the code that was quick to fix.
+All the tests, even the empty cases and those containing zeroes passed right away.
+One other positive takeaway is: I implemented a Queue class and Queue Node specifically for this solution and only needed to peek at a working solution once before the Queue implementation was fully functional (Peek, Enqueue, Dequeue, IsEmpty, and getSize/Count)!

 ## Wednesday 8-Feb-2023

 Took some time researching Azure and Linux.
 Microsoft Learn has resources and training materials that I started in on.
 Hopefully this will help me take the next steps, which is continuous integration, and eventually continuous delivery.
 See notes added to [linux references](../linux-terminal-files/linux-reference.html).